3ahmood/3ahmood/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-* A result-focused Lead Data Scientist with 10 years of experience developing robust code and designing solutions for high-volume businesses
+* A result-focused Lead Data Scientist with 12 years of experience developing robust code and designing solutions for high-volume businesses

-* Currently working at Publicis Groupe on Machine Learning use cases and independent case studies
+* Currently working at Fractal Analytics on GenAI, NLP & Machine Learning use cases and independent case studies

 * Interested in devising solutions for challenging tasks, learning and applying new technologies and tools